-The man pressed on with his offer, but without even the slightest about face, still in kind.
-I smiled again and repeated my thanks.
-It was all the time I’d had to spare, too.
-The man finally relented, and we made for our separate ways.
+The man pressed on with his offer, but without even the slightest about-face, still kindly.
+I smiled again, this time letting him know that I was out of time to spare, too.
+The fortune teller finally relented, and we made for our separate ways.
 But just before completely losing sight of him, I asked the fortune teller for his name.
 He said his name was Lucky Baba.

-Immediately afterwards I thought of how there are people out there who’d pay the fortune teller far more than I ever could for his kind spirit in that moment.
-All it was was location.
+Immediately afterwards I thought of how there are people out there who’d pay him far more than I ever could for his kind words in that moment.

-That is, he was just in the parking lot outside the store with humble people like himself rather than in the parking lot of L.A.’s more fortunate patrons.
-He was really bright, after all, with an ability to tell a story carrying the whole weight of the world in ways that many people out there already pay fortunes for on a daily basis.
+He was in the parking lot outside the store with humble people like himself, after all, rather than with L.A.’s more fortunate patrons, somewhere in Beverly or Hidden Hills.
+He was really bright, after all, with an ability to tell a story holding the weight of the world in ways many people out there already pay fortunes to listen to.

-It also seemed that the fortune teller was a family man, and that he wasn’t in his trade just for himself, but for his loved ones somewhere out there.
+It also seemed Lucky Baba was a family man, and that he wasn’t in his trade just for himself, but for his loved ones somewhere out there.
 All he needed was his own fortune from one of these encounters, to strike his own lucky payday for him and all of his dreams.

 With warmth from Los Angeles,